 Ecological Management Staff

 Scott is originally from Fort Gaines, Georgia and is a graduate of the University of Georgia’s Warnell School for Forestry and Natural Resources, with a degree in Wildlife.
 Scott began working at LSSI as a naturalist in early 2006 and his position evolved to ecological manager in late 2007.
 In his current role Scott works to maintain, enhance and restore the natural ecological communities and wildlife populations on the island.
 Working closely with the island’s Ecological Advisory Council, he has led the development of a 50-year conservation plan for Little St. Simons Island and is leading the transition of the island into a model for conservation management.
 His responsibilities include coordinating the island’s research, monitoring, restoration and natural resource management working with a wide range of public and private conservation partner organizations.

 Scott is actively involved in the Georgia coastal conservation community serving on the boards of directors for One Hundred Miles, the St. Simons Land Trust and Coastal WildScapes, the steering committee for the Coastal Georgia Cooperative Invasive Species Management Area, as the management coordinator for the Georgia Shorebird Alliance and on the Blue Crab and Shrimp Advisory Panels for the Georgia Department of Natural Resources.

 Scott lives on St. Simons Island with his wife Ann, son Daniel and daughter Mary Remington.

-current position, Lauren will work on a wide range of projects including monitoring the Island’s rare species, coordinating with on-Island researchers and working with our naturalist staff to ensure that our guest program has a minimal impact on the Island’s important natural features.
+In October of 2016 he transitioned into the ecological coordinator position.
+In his new role he will work on a wide range of projects including monitoring the island’s rare species, coordination with on-island researchers and working with our naturalist staff to ensure that our guest program has a minimal impact on the island’s important natural features.